AbsoluteStratos/HKCloudServers/docker/hkmw/README.md

 docker build -t hkmw:latest .
 ```

+> [!CAUTION]
+> If you are building on a windows machine, make sure LF EOL is selecting / set for the `hkmw.sh` file

 ### Building the Server Files

 Unfortunately, the developers do not ship a server build on their Github release.